thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - (CUP) Hilux ZU-23 replaced with Ural ZU-23 on eastern european maps (Technicals submenu)
 - (CUP) Changed Vehicle Black Market AA lineup - ZSU-23 Afghanski, M163 VADS, Tunguska
 - (CUP) Technicals menu merged with general "Buy Vehicle" action menu on vehicle box
+- Remade announcement system - much less messages on screen will be overwritten by new information

 ### Removals
 - Removed Airstrikes title from top status bar
 - Removed tent on rebel HQ (all actions from it moved to new commander UI)